Skip to main content

 SAML 2.0

-SAML 2.0 is supported for enterprise single sign-on with identity providers such as Okta, Microsoft Entra (Azure AD), and any other SAML 2.0 compliant IdP.
+SAML 2.0 is supported for SSO with providers such as Okta, Microsoft Entra (Azure AD), and others.

-Your identity provider needs two values to register Collabase as a service provider:
+Your IT or IdP admin needs two values to register Collabase:

 ValueFormat